-3.7 Credit risk portfolio per economic sector
+3.3 Credit risk portfolio per economic sector

-The credit risk portfolio per client segment: this consists of ING Bank's total outstandings, i.e. the Lending, Pre-Settlement, Money Market and Investment activities per December 31st of the reporting year.
-Outstandings represent the amount of risk that is present at a given point in time.
+The credit risk portfolio per client segment: This consists of ING Bank's total outstandings, i.e. the Lending, Pre-Settlement, Money Market and Investment activities per December 31st of the reporting year.
+Outstandings represent the amount of risk that is present as at December 31, 2018.
 For Lending products, this is the total amount of drawings or trades that are open under the respective Limit.
 For Financial Market products, this is the total amount of trades that are open under the respective Limit, adjusted for the appropriate risk factor (Potential Future Exposure (PFE), or Risk Weighting).